S4mm4ael/rsschool-cv/cv.md

 - __GitHub__: _[S4mm4ael](https://github.com/S4mm4ael)_

 ## __About Me__
+I'm 25 years old design engineer in energy producing industry.
-I'm new to front-end development, I'm here to test my strength and motivation in a new profession.
+I'm new to front-end development, so my goal here is to test my strength and motivation in a new profession.
 My strong sides are:
 - Good communication skills;
 - Skill to work in team;